vibhavk03/hospital-api/readme.md

 npm run dev
 ```

-4 - Import the postman collection provided in the API and consume the API from there.
+4 - Import the postman collection provided in the API and consume the API from there